nstockton/mushclient-mume/README.md

 * sync [vnum|label]  --  Manually sync the map to the room with vnum or label.
 If no vnum or label is given, mapper will be placed in an unsynced state, and will try to automatically sync to the current room.
 * tvnum  --  Tell the vnum of the current room to another player.
 * vnum  --  Print the vnum of the current room.

+## License And Credits
+All of the MUSHclient plugins that I (Nick Stockton) wrote are licensed under the terms of the [Mozilla Public License, version 2.0.](https://www.mozilla.org/en-US/MPL/2.0/ "MPL2 official Site") MUSHclient is copyrighted by Nick Gammon, and licenses for MUSHclient and bundled third-party components can be found in the docs directory of the package.